michaelWlodarczak/michaelWlodarczak/README.md

 - 👋 Hi, I’m @michaelWlodarczak, Navigational officer with Chief Officer License and strong experience in maritime and offshore industry.
   I'm ready to rearrange my career path and start new adventure in IT field.
-I enrolled myself into Java course and I have basic knowledge about SCRUM.
+I enrolled myself into Java course.
+I have basic knowledge about SCRUM and mySQL.
 - You can reach me: michael.wlodarczak@gmail.com

 <!---